Dormant Bank Account & What It Means For Your Business

 This article is part of a larger series on Business Banking.

 A dormant business bank account occurs when an account has no owner-initiated transactions for more than 24 months.
-These include withdrawals, deposits, and transfers consisting of cash, checks, automated clearing house (ACH), and wire transactions.
+These include withdrawals, deposits, and transfers consisting of cash, check, automated clearing house (ACH), and wire transactions.
+This can apply to deposit, investment, and retirement accounts.
 Interest accrued isn’t considered a transaction to keep an account active.

 If you’re looking for a new business bank account, Bluevine is an excellent choice.
-You can earn a 2.0% annual percentage yield (APY) on balances up to $100,000.
+You can earn 2.0% annual percentage yield (APY) on balances of $250,000 or less.
 You can keep track of your account 24/7 on its mobile app and website, avoiding any potential dormancy issues.
 Visit Bluevine for more information.

 How a Business Bank Account Becomes Dormant

 Before a business checking account becomes dormant, it first becomes inactive.
 An account is classified as inactive if there are no owner-initiated transactions for 12 months.
 Some banks might reach out at this point to notify you that your account is now inactive.
-After another 12 months without activity, it becomes dormant, and your bank may charge a monthly fee while it is.
+After another 12 months without activity, it becomes dormant, and your bank may charge a monthly fee while it’s inactive or dormant.
+If your dormant account has a zero balance, the bank may close your account.

 The bank will turn over any funds left unclaimed in dormant accounts to the state as abandoned funds.
 But before it does this, a dormancy period must elapse.
 During that time, it’ll notify you that your account has become dormant and attempt to return your funds or allow you to make the account active again.